fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 fleetctl updates add --path /path/to/local/TUF/repo --target /path/to/extensions/binary/hello_world.ext --name extensions/hello_world --platform macos --version 0.1
 ```

-After successfully configuring the agent options, and pushing the extension as a target on your TUF server, orbit will periodically check with the TUF server for updates to these extensions.
+After successfully configuring the agent options, and pushing the extension as a target on your TUF server, Orbit will periodically check with the TUF server for updates to these extensions.

 ##### Example Agent options YAML